Hacker6937/squareroot/README.md

-# squareroot
-This makes a square root of a input and deals with typeError
+This is a python program where the user answers a request for a number and the program finds the square root if the user enters text a typeError then this program can also handle that.